Discovering Causal Relationships Between Time Series With Spatial Structure: Perspectives and future directions

 \subsubsection{Simulations and sensitivity analysis}

-Although spatially-structured time series abound in real-world data, their simulation is not so straightforward.
+All causal discovery algorithms rely on untestable assumptions.
+Where real-world truth is unknowable, simulation studies help us benchmark the performance and robustness of an algorithm \cite{Cinelli2025} to those assumptions.
+Although spatially-structured time series abound in real-world data (e.g.~abundance of bird species over time in Europe \cite{Rigal2023}, Dengue transmission across time in the Philippines \cite{Sanchez2025}, and air quality monitoring near dump sites in Indonesia \cite{Considine2025}), their simulation is not so straightforward \cite{Glake2020}.
 This is further complicated by a desire to test the ability of an algorithm to recover potentially nonlinear, non-Gaussian relationships.

-Most data for tests of causal discovery algorithms are simulated from the corresponding structural causal models of the \say{true} graph (see definition in section \ref{CD Intro}).
-Aspects of that simulation process create imbalances in variation between variables that causal discovery algorithms can \say{game} to achieve unrealistic performance \cite{Reisach2021}.
-The additive noise at each level of the SCM compounds down the causal order such that ancestral variables have smaller marginal variances than their descendants.
+Most data for tests of causal discovery algorithms are simulated from additive noise hierarchical models in which each variable is a function of its direct cause(s) in the \say{true} graph \cite{Reisach2021}.
+Aspects of that simulation process create imbalances in variation between variables that causal discovery algorithms can \say{game} to achieve unrealistic performance.
+The additive noise at each level of the model compounds down the causal order such that descendant variables have larger marginal variances than their ancestors.
 Causal discovery algorithms can then take advantage of the predictable variability structure to identify graphs more successfully than they could for standardized or randomly varying systems.
 This issue is more relevant for methods that exploit asymmetries in noise than constraint based methods, but standardization and/or careful model design are needed to avoid inflating discovery performance on all simulated data sets.

 Agent-based models (ABMs, also known as individual-based models in some fields) may provide a more appropriate method of simulating data to benchmark and check sensitivity of causal discovery algorithms.
-In ABMs, complex system properties arise from individual agents' interactions with their environment, a philosophy that nicely mirrors the goal of latent mechanism causal discovery \cite{Grimm2005IBM}.
+In ABMs, complex system properties arise from mechanistic rules dictating individual agents' interactions with their environment, a philosophy that nicely mirrors the goal of latent mechanism causal discovery \cite{Grimm2005IBM}.
 Guides for ABM design suggest visualizing the models with influence diagrams \cite{Grimm2005IBM} and an emerging literature calls for use of causal discovery in ABM validation \cite{Janssen2022, Yu2024}.
-Because noise arises from the randomness of agents' behavior rather than by sequential addition, data simulated by ABMs are not subject to the marginal variance issues described for structural causal models.
+Because noise arises from the randomness of agents' behavior rather than by sequential addition, data simulated by ABMs are not subject to the marginal variance issues described for hierarchical models.